 Use the site's product image comparison tool to visually compare the Canon EF 400mm f/2.8L IS III USM Lens to other lenses.
 I preloaded another interesting comparison in that link.

-Like most of Canon's super-telephoto lenses, the RF 400 F2.8 L IS utilizes the same 52mm drop-in filters as its predecessors.
-Included in this lens's slot is a drop-in filter holder that accepts 52mm threaded filters.
-A Canon Protect 52mm filter comes installed (helpful for catching dust before it drops deep inside the lens).
+The RF 400 F2.8 L IS utilizes the same 52mm drop-in filters as its predecessors and most of Canon's super-telephoto lenses.
+This lens's slot includes a drop-in filter holder that accepts 52mm threaded filters.
+A slim Canon Protect 52mm threaded filter comes installed (also helpful for catching dust before it drops deep inside the lens).
 Note that the filter is part of the optical design of Canon's big lenses, effectively the rear element in the lens design.
 The Canon Drop-In Circular Polarizing Filter PL-C 52 (WIII) is the filter option that will usually be found most helpful.
 This filter has had several revisions for color changes, keeping up with the lens color changes.
 Some will find neutral density filters helpful for this lens, especially when recording movies at f/2.8 under bright daylight.

 This tripod foot has two differently-sized threaded inserts (1/4" and 3/8").
 A Wimberley P50 Lens Plate permits quick attachment to Arca-Swiss compatible monopod and tripod head clamps.
 Mounting with two screws is important to prevent the plate from twisting, but note that most lens plates will require a 3/8"-16 to 1/4"-20 Reducer Bushing in the larger threaded insert.
 These are inexpensive, and it seems Canon could easily have included one in the box.
 Much better would have been to machine the needed Arca-Swiss dovetail grooves into the foot, as some other lens manufacturers have begun doing.